 If you find that the bright white background is hard on your eyes, you can invert the colors by installing an Add-on / Extension in your browser to invert the colors.
 (You can also change the text color and the page color, but it doesn’t affect the entire screen.)

-I’ve found that the Chrome Add-on “Dark Mode Night Reader” works very well with Google Docs and doesn’t slow down my browser like other dark mode extensions.
-Using that extension and the tips above, my full screen looks like this:
+I’ve found that the Chrome Add-on “Dark Background and Light Text” works very well with Google Docs when set to “Invert” mode.
+Here is the link to the same extension for Firefox.
+It’s an open-source extension for your browser.
+Using it and the tips above, my full screen looks like this:

 It may seem too dark in the screenshot, but it’s actually just about perfect for me, and I find it far less tiring on the eyes than black text on a white screen.

-The extension will give you a little icon in your Chrome menu bar that you can click on to cycle through the four brightness settings.
-If you right-click on it and choose “Options” you can set up your default brightness level (what you see on every site).
+The extension will give you a little iconin your Chrome menu bar that you can click on change the brightness settings.
+If you right-click on it and choose “Options” you can set up your default setting (e.g. leave it disabled unless you manually turn it on, or leave it on unless you manually disable it) as well as the colors for the stylesheet processor mode.

 Optional: Distraction Free Mode browser extension